 - The best time to harvest basil is in the morning.
 The leaves are packed with the most flavor at this time.
 Although morning is the best time to harvest, you can pick the leaves at any time during the day.

 - Try to harvest your basil when the climate is cool and the plants are well-hydrated.
 A dehydrated plant will have wilted leaves, while a hydrated plant will be fresh.

-- To get a large, bushy and healthy basil plant, pinch off the tips every time a branch has 6 to 8 leaves.
-Doing this will ensure a regular growth of the leaves and give you more foliage.
+- To get a large, bushy, and healthy basil plant, pinch off the tips every time a branch has 6 to 8 leaves.
+Doing this will ensure the regular growth of the leaves and give you more foliage.
 Pruning regularly this way also results in aromatic leaves.